BlackRanger4/BigTrack/.chatgpt/PREDICTOR_BIGTRACK_ROADMAP.md

 - `BigTracker/state.py`
   - already has `TrackerMode`, `BigTrackCounters`, `BigTrackDecision`, `SearchCandidate`, and `MatchEvidence`

-Main gap:

-- The matcher layer is now strong, but the policy layer still behaves like a smoke test.
+Main gap after Phase 2:

+- The first real policy exists, but candidate generation is still one-candidate only.
+- Recovery mode currently keeps the same search candidate; wider/multiple recovery search is a later phase.
+- The Kalman predictor is still basic and can be improved with adaptive uncertainty/velocity behavior.

 ## Design Goals